%20(2).png)

 Dr. K'eogh is a 13 year old, 16.1+, bay gelding that was given to us by his owner.
 He was not a graduate of ATR but he is an OTTB, having raced 32 times both on the flat and over fences as a steeplechase horse!
 He is by Kitten's Joy and out of a Gone West mare and had the breeding and looks to sell for $100,000 as a yearling.

-We've been riding K'eogh for a couple weeks now and can confirm he has lovely training in dressage and does indeed love to jump!
-At times he can be a little bit of a push ride on the flat, though his transitions and movements are lovely.
-Turn him toward a fence though and his ears go up and he is one happy camper.
-For dressage, we would consider him very safe for most riders that aren't complete beginners and think he could boost someone's confidence in the dressage ring.
-We also think he would be an incredibly fun partner for one lucky adult amateur looking for their next eventing partner.
+K'eogh has been ridden by staff and volunteers here at ATR and all can confirm he has lovely training in dressage and does indeed love to jump!
+He can be a little bit of a push ride on the flat though his transitions and movements are lovely.
+For dressage, we would consider him safe for most competent riders and think he could boost someone's confidence in the dressage ring.
+We also think he would be an incredibly fun partner for the right adult amateur looking for their next eventing partner.
 He's ready to go in either direction.

+We've had K'eogh with both mares and geldings here without issue.
+He's a very easy going guy in turnout and just seems to make friends with whoever shares his field.
 K'eogh's only vice is that he is a mild cribber.
-We do not put a collar on him for turnout currently, but he will eventually crib in a stall if left in for a while.
+We do not put a collar on him for turnout currently, but he will eventually crib in a stall if left inside.
 A dare collar (which will go with him) does eliminate the behavior fully.

 %20(2).png)